5pm-HDH/churchtools-api/README.md

 ```

 For more information visit the [CTConfig documentation](/docs/out/CTConfig.md)
-From now on all features of the ChurchTools-api are available.
+From now on all features of the ChurchTools-API are available.

 ### Requests and Models

-The whole ChurchTools-api client is build on top of the Requests and Models.
+The whole ChurchTools-API client is build on top of the Requests and Models.
 [Requests](/docs/out/Requests.md) provide
 an interface to specify your api call by adding filtering, pagination and sorting.
 [Models](/docs/out/Models.md)
 represent the data, that the Requests retrieve.
 More informations can be found in the documentation.